Understanding Neurodivergence: Neuro-Affirming Workshops

-At Pink Zebra Psychology, I offer Neuro-Affirming Training and Professional Development (PD) for schools, childcare centres, kindergartens, universities, and other places of education, as well as workplaces.
-Beginning February 2026, these trainings will be available in person across Melbourne and online Australia-wide, ensuring accessible and meaningful learning for all organisations.
+At Pink Zebra Psychology, I offer neuro-affirming workshops and Professional Development (PD) for schools, childcare centres, kindergartens, universities, and other places of education, as well as workplaces.
+From April 2026, I will be offering in-person workshops within Melbourne.
+While I’m not travelling to regional Victoria at this stage, online training is available and warmly welcomed for regional and country organisations.

 These workshops are grounded in the Neurodiversity-Affirming Paradigm and the Social Model of Disability, recognising that neurological differences such as but not limited to, Autism, ADHD, auDHD, Giftedness, Twice-Exceptionality (2e), and Pervasive Drive for Autonomy/Pathological Demand Avoidance (PDA) are natural forms of human variation, not deficits to be corrected.
 Each neurotype comes with its own strengths, communication styles, sensory experiences, learning preferences, and regulatory needs.